smlhelp/book/src/examples/basics.md

 # SML Basics Examples

 ## Types
-For each of the following expressions, state its type and value.
+For each of the following declarations, state the type and value of `x`.

 ```sml
 val x = 1 > 5